Simon, Rutkowski have Cross Country teams off to fast start

 That success-inducing atmosphere can be attributed in large part to the wave of newcomers that have come into the program this year, specifically on the women’s side, where five freshman runners have come into the fold.

-It was no different for the one freshman who came onto the men’s side, Brandon Guerrera; the lone incoming runner on a team that said goodbye to five seniors at the end of last year.
+It was no different for Brandon Guerrera; the lone incoming runner on a men’s team that said goodbye to five seniors at the end of last year.

-The reality of running minus four runners has meant an increased responsibility for each runner in this still upperclassmen-based men’s team, something which the team has accepted and used to its benefit.
+The reality of running minus four runners has meant an increased responsibility for each runner in what is still an upperclassmen-based men’s team, something which the team has accepted and used to its benefit.

 Rutkowski, still with one more year of eligibility due to redshirting her sophomore year, is looking to have the type of season that keeps her in the conversation for running beyond college.
 For her, a benchmark to achieving that would be finishing top-25 in the Big East Tournament come the end of October.